Editor’s Note: Yes, E&O prices have dropped; now here are a few tips on getting the most for your money.

 Prices Drop, Time to Learn How to Shop

 By now you have probably seen firsthand that prices for most home inspector errors and omissions insurance (E&O) programs are lower than they have been in many years due to the “softening” insurance market.
 With prices for fuel, food and practically everything else rising almost daily, it’s a much needed break- some inspectors are saving $1,000 or more on their annual policy.

-Minimum premiums for the lowest limit levels ($100,000) are hovering around $1,250 before taxes and fees but as most of us understand, price is not the only factor to consider when shopping insurance.
+Minimum premiums for the lowest limit levels ($100,000/$300,000) are between $1,000 to $1,250, but as most of us understand, price is not the only factor to consider when shopping insurance.
 Price, coverage and service all matter.
 Yes, prices have dropped- now it’s time to learn how to shop.

 Coverage- What does the Base Policy Include?

-If you have insurance currently, determine if the carrier offers coverage for prior acts, and if so, is it free or does it increase your premium?
+If you have insurance currently, determine if the carrier provides general liability insurance in the minimum premium and offers coverage for prior acts, and if so, is it free or does it increase your premium?
 How about next year when you renew- is it surcharged then?
 (Read more about prior acts coverage below.)

 Is Referring Party coverage included?
 This provides coverage for real estate agents and is an important marketing tool to make you competitive.
 Most programs include it free.